Ralph Wilson Stadium: Design and renovation

 The stadium is open-air, with a capacity of 71,870.
 It has never had a natural grass surface; AstroTurf was installed in the stadium upon its opening in 1973.
 The first renovation occurred in 1984 when the stadium's capacity was increased to 80,290 with the addition of 16 executive suites.

 Eight years later in 1992, 24 more executive suites were added.
 In 1994, major renovations were made to the stadium including the addition of the Red Zone and Goal Line clubs that are enclosed in glass and have 500 seats.
 These renovations also added 14 executive suites.
 A massive $9.1 million (inflation adjusted) 41.5 by 31.5 ft Sony JumboTron video scoreboard was a major update in 1994 and was the largest in the U.S. at the time.
 In 1998, $57 million were spent to refit the stadium with larger seats and more luxury and club seating as a part of the Bills lease renewal with Erie County.
 This caused the seating capacity to be reduced to just under 74,000.

 In the 2003 offseason, the original style turf was replaced with a newer AstroTurf product, AstroTurf GameDay Grass (also known as AstroPlay).
 The lease agreement also stipulated Erie County would continue to upgrade the stadium; in the summer of 2007, a new HD Mitsubishi LED board measuring 88.8 by 32.5 ft was installed and replaced the 13-year-old Sony Jumbotron.
 Over 1000 ft of Mitsubishi Diamond Vision LED Ribbon Boards were also installed in the interior during that renovation.
 The total cost for the 2007 project was $5.2 million, In 2011, the Bills changed their turf to a new product, A-Turf Titan, produced by a Western New York company.
-As of the 2023 season, Buffalo is the only NFL stadium using the A-Turf Titan product.
+Buffalo is the only NFL stadium using the A-Turf Titan product.